codecrafters-io/build-your-own-redis/stage_descriptions/optimistic-locking-06-uo9.md

 ### Watching Non-existent Keys

-The `WATCH` command enables optimistic locking by monitoring non-existent exist keys at the time of the `WATCH` call.
+The `WATCH` command enables optimistic locking by monitoring non-existent keys at the time of the `WATCH` call.
 Example Usage:

 ```bash
 # Client A